Bisa/Autosave/README.md

 This mod will:
 - Automatically save your game every N seconds
-- Keep at most X of these autosaves for you to return to whenever you want
+- Keep at most X of these autosaves for you to return to whenever you want (does not apply to games where perma death is active, see options!)

-Never loose more than N * X seconds worth of gameplay due to bugs, glitches or mistakes again!
+Never loose more than N (* X) seconds worth of gameplay due to bugs, glitches or mistakes again!

 ## Installation
 1) Make sure [QMods](https://www.nexusmods.com/subnautica/mods/201) (v4.x) is installed.